tconfrey/BrainTool/support.md

 # Current Roadmap items
 This list is my current near-term roadmap items.
-Feel free to email braintool-extension@gmail.com with your thoughts, feedback and requests; or post to the [Google Discussion Group](https://groups.google.com/u/2/g/braintool-discussion).
+Feel free to email braintool-extension@gmail.com with your thoughts, feedback and requests; or post to the [BrainTool Discussion Group](https://groups.google.com/u/2/g/braintool-discussion).
 See also the BrainTool [philosophy page](https://braintool.org/overview) for the longer term perspective.

 ## Browser Window Control options
 BrainTool's model is that each url you have added is associated with a specific browser tab, and each tag you have created is associated with a specific browser window.
 When you click a link in a BT controlled tab the application will open that link in a new tab rather than navigating the BT controlled tab.

-Relatedly when in the course of regular browsing you open BT controlled url the application will open that url in the browser window associated with the url's tag, creating the window if its not already in use.
+Relatedly when in the course of regular browsing you open a BT controlled url, the application will open that url in the browser window associated with the url's tag, creating the window if its not already in use.

 Both of the behaviors described above have caused confusion for some users, as well as perhaps infringing on the default browser behavior in a way that some users dislike.
 Control over this behavior is on top of the roadmap list to be addressed in a next release.
 I encourage your input on how windowing should work in the [discussion group](https://groups.google.com/u/2/g/braintool-discussion).